-- Science 30 may be acceptable in place of Biology 30, Chemistry 30, or Physics 30 with consent from the instructor. - Required concentration courses within the ENVS major may also have high school prerequisites.
+- Passing of the Prerequisite Waiver Test in Math at the university may be used in lieu of Mathematics 30-2 - Mathematics 30-1 may be used in lieu of Mathematics 30-2 - Science 30 may be acceptable in place of Biology 30, Chemistry 30, or Physics 30 with consent from the instructor. - Required concentration courses within the ENVS major may also have high school prerequisites.

 If your program has required courses that have high school prerequisites which you do not possess, please submit a written letter of appeal to the Registrar who will consult with the instructor of the course.
-See "Prerequisites, Corequisites and Consent to Take Courses" on page 102.
+See "Prerequisites, Corequisites and Consent to Take Courses" on page 103.